openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+BHT is implemented as a memory which is composed of **BHTDepth configuration parameter** entries.
+The lower address bits of the virtual address point to the memory entry.

 When a branch instruction is resolved by the EX_STAGE module, the relative information is stored in the Branch History Table.

 The information is stored in a **BHTDepth configuration parameter** entry table.